Meroë Head: Discovery and excavation

 The head was excavated by the British archaeologist John Garstang in December 1910 at Meroë, which had been the capital of the Kingdom of Kush for several centuries.
 It was found near a mound (M292) under what was once a temple staircase.
 The statue had been purposely buried over 1900 years prior and had been well preserved due to the hot, dry conditions.
 His excavation report states, “Just outside the doorway of this chamber, and buried in a clean pocket of sand [two and a half meters from the surface] there was a Roman bronze portrait head of heroic size.”
 Garstang was eager to share his findings with the world, so he shipped it off to London as soon as possible.
 The bust was donated to the British Museum by the Sudan Excavation Committee with the support of the National Art Collections Fund in 1911.

 The excavation covered the entire lost city of Meroë.
 It took two excavations of the area to come across the head.
 Among other structures, the excavation team uncovered the ruins of a temple of Ammon, the ornately decorated temple in which the head was buried, and two large buildings speculated to be palaces.

 This large undertaking was financed by the Sudan Excavation Committee, composed of the National Museum of Scotland, the Ny Carlsberg Glyptotek, and the Royal Museums of Fine Arts of Belgium.
-According to Thorston Opper's The Meroë Head of Augustus (Objects in Focus), the "committee was an international consortium of museum professionals, academics, and wealthy individuals, united by a desire to partake in the thrill of archaeological adventure and a share in the prospective finds."
+According to Thorston Opper's The Meroë Head of Augustus (Objects in Focus), the "committee was an international consortium of museum professionals, academics, and wealthy individuals, united by a desire to partake in the thrill of archaeological adventure and a share in the prospective finds".
 However, most of the excavation's sponsorship came from a wealthy group of Britons (including pharmaceutics entrepreneur Henry Solomon Wellcome) and one avid German collector and scholar, Baron von Bissingen.

 Identification

 Initial reactions

 As soon as the excavators unearthed the head, they immediately knew of its classical Roman origin and speculated that it was from the time of Augustus.
-Garstang was a specialist in Middle Eastern and Egyptian art, so he conferred with colleagues in Liverpool via mail, and erroneously concluded that it depicted Germanicus, Augustus' great-nephew.
+Garstang was a specialist in Middle Eastern and Egyptian art, so he conferred with colleagues in Liverpool via post, and erroneously concluded that it depicted Germanicus, Augustus's great-nephew.

 Professor Studniczka

 The head was first offered for publication to the expert German Professor Franz Studniczka.
 He, along with the curators at the British Museum in London, proposed that the head portrayed Augustus himself.
-When compared with the Augustus of Prima Porta, there was no doubt it was Augustus' head depicted by the portrait.
+When compared with the Augustus of Prima Porta, there was no doubt it was Augustus's head depicted by the portrait.